 - What is Gift Aid?

-- What donations are not eligible for Gift Aid?
+- What donations aren't eligible for Gift Aid?

-- Why am I being asked whether it's my own money that I'm donating?
+- Why am I being asked if it's my own money being donated?

 - Can I make an anonymous donation?

 - I'm taking part in an event.
 Can my friends and family Gift Aid their sponsorship?

 - I've raised money for an event at my school or office.
 Can Gift Aid be claimed?

 - I want to make a donation on behalf of a company - is that ok?